Mission-Critical at Nation-State Scale

 The Bottom Line

-Reducing outages by 58% while supporting the White House, Marine Corps, and global financial systems proved that with the right approach, small teams can deliver nation-state reliability.
-The observability patterns, automation frameworks, and SRE practices we developed continue to influence how I build AI systems today.
+Reducing outages by 58% while supporting the White House, Marine Corps, and global financial systems — with a team reduced from 70 to 12 — proved that with the right approach, small teams can deliver nation-state reliability.
+The observability patterns, CAPA methodology, automation frameworks, and SRE practices we developed continue to influence how I build AI systems today.

 When your mistakes can impact national security, you learn to build systems that don’t fail.
 That’s the standard I bring to every AI system I build.